Jam-AI-org/.github/profile/README.md

 # OX - AI  : OrginX AI

+## OX - AI : **Orgin eXpandable Artificial Intelligence**

-OX - AI pronounced ( **Orgin eXpandable Artificial Intelligence** ) , which is code name to/for the AI Projects and experiment I/we do and build
+OX - AI, pronounced **"Origin eXpandable Artificial Intelligence,"** serves as the codename for our advanced AI projects and experiments.

-## goal :
+## About

-The OX - AI is to do research, build and develop cool projects/AI Projects focused on native local machine friendly and to run with low specs and (0$ cost) and also with low computation cost 😉
+OX - AI is dedicated to researching, building, and developing cutting-edge AI solutions designed to operate efficiently on local machines with minimal hardware requirements.
+Our focus is on creating highly optimized, low-cost, and privacy-first AI technologies that empower individuals to harness the power of AI without relying on expensive or cloud-based infrastructure.

+Our approach prioritizes native execution, ensuring that our solutions are not only cost-effective and resource-efficient but also deliver high performance on low-spec devices.
+By emphasizing full privacy and low-cost computation, OX - AI is committed to enabling personal AI applications that are both powerful and accessible to everyone.

 <a  href="https://github.com/ox-ai">